Phillip J. Haubrock

 After my PhD, I started working in the Department of River Ecology and Conservation at the Senckenberg Research Institute and Natural History Museum Frankfurt.
 Although my profound interest on aquatic ecology and invasive species remained, I am now using long term data biomonitoring data to investigate the effects of stressors (climate change, pollution, invasive species) on stream quality and community compositions.

 Besides, since 2020 I am affiliated with the Faculty of Fisheries and Protection of Waters of University of South Bohemia in ÄŒeské BudÄ›jovice.
-In this ongoing collaboration with Dr. Antonin Kouba, we investigate all aspects related to the success of invasive crustaceans in Europe.
+In this ongoing collaboration with Prof. Antonin Kouba, we investigate all aspects related to the success of non-native crustaceans in Europe.

-Since 2023, I am affiliated with the Center for Applied Mathematics and Bioinformatics (CAMB) at Gulf University for Science and Technology
+Since 2023, I am a guest researcher at the Center for Applied Mathematics and Bioinformatics (CAMB) at Gulf University for Science and Technology, working together with Prof. Danish Ahmed.